Facts and figures

 - Experience and, ideally, qualifications in

 handing, storing and arranging perishable flowers

 Support and advice

 The Canadian Professional Floral Designers Association seeks to promote knowledge of floral design, educate consumers and champion high professional standards.

 Flowers Canada is a strong advocate for Canadian floriculture.
 The organisation works to promote retail opportunities in order to expand consumer choice and promote healthy competition within the industry.

 The self-styled ‘Voice of the Canadian floral industry for over 100 years’, Canadian Florist magazine provides industry news and advice.

 Purchasing an established business is often a more secure route into floristry than setting up a new business, because you won’t have to build a reputation from scratch.

 Florists are cheaper to buy than many retail businesses because you won’t be taking on much inventory (because it’s perishable), floristry tools are few and inexpensive, and premises tend to be small and comparatively cheap.
-This might make a main street location more feasible – a boon in a trade that benefits enormously from high footfall.
+This might make

 A florist’s true assets are its staff – so scope out the likelihood of talented flower arrangers staying on under new management before you sign the final sale contract.